top of page

 17. Selenium

 1. Avoid prenatal vitamins that use sodium selenite.
 Instead, look for selenomethionine, a safer organically bound form of selenium, which is better absorbed and easier on the stomach and digestive system.
+Look for at least sixty micrograms per day.

 18. Zinc